-NOTE: If the vehicle is equipped with a Chrysler Uconnect® gps (Navigation Radio), the NAV system will provide the compass direction, and the variance and calibration menus will be unavailable.
+NOTE: If the vehicle is equipped with a Uconnect® Navigation Radio, the NAV system will provide the compass direction, and the variance and calibration menus will be unavailable.
 The compass will perform accurately, based on GPS signals instead of the Earth's magnetic field.